-The EU GDPR (General Data Protection Regulation) has attracted media and business interest because of the increased administrative fines for non-compliance.
-Not all infringements of the GDPR will lead to those serious fines.
+The EU GDPR (General Data Protection Regulation) attracts so much coverage because of the increased administrative fines for non-compliance.
+However, not all infringements of the GDPR will lead to serious fines.

 What is the maximum administrative fine under the GDPR?